 - Detoxification – Fermentation has been used to remove a variety or toxic compounds in traditional foods including cyanide in ‘bitter’ cassava tubers.
 Fermentation also helps to reduce phytate content in nuts and legumes which can improve the availability of minerals including zinc.
 See Zinc Deficiency in Vegans and Vegetarians.

-- Live Bacteria Cultures – The above three health benefits are available whether or not the fermented food is cooked or not.
-Foods fermented by lactic acid bacteria that are consumed without further cooking will portray the benefits of lactic acid bacteria which can travel through our digestive tract, surviving the acidic environment of our stomach (particularly when buffered by food).
+- Live Bacteria Cultures – The above three health benefits are not dependent on whether the fermented food is cooked or not.
+Uncooked foods fermented by lactic acid bacteria will contain the benefits of lactic acid bacteria which can reach our digestive tract, surviving the acidic environment of our stomach (particularly when buffered by food).
 In our gut they work in complex ways we are only beginning to understand – this can include elaborate interactions with our intestinal microbiotia and the mucosal cell linings of our digestive tract which can provoke beneficial immune responses.

 What Does The Science Say About Fermented Gut Health Foods

 We know that fermented foods introduce good bacteria to our gut flora which can help strengthen our gut wall again invading pathogens, influencing our immune system.
 In practice, fermented foods are also an important tool in helping to manage symptoms of irritable bowel disease (IBS) or inflammatory bowel disorders.